ga-dc/interview/README.md

 WDI is a 12-week, full-time program.
 All day, every day.
 Learn the skills to become an entry-level web developer and the resources to get a job in this intensive program.

 **Our team is excited to learn more about you and your journey to become a developer!
-Please complete sections 1-3 of the following application package prior to your on campus interview with the admissions team.**
+Please complete the following application package prior to your on campus interview with the admissions team.**

 *Incomplete applications will not be considered.*